Pickens County License Hearing Guide

 CRITICAL DEADLINE: Request Hearing Within 15 Days

-This is the most important thing you need to know.
-You have only 15 CALENDAR DAYS from the date of your DUI arrest in Pickens County to request an Administrative License Revocation (ALR) hearing.
-This hearing is your opportunity to challenge the potential suspension of your driver's license.
-Miss this deadline, and your license will automatically be suspended.
+The single most important piece of information is this: You have only 15 CALENDAR DAYS from the date of your DUI arrest to request an Administrative License Revocation (ALR) hearing.
+This hearing is your only opportunity to challenge the potential suspension of your driver's license.
+Missing this deadline results in an automatic suspension of your driving privileges.
+There are very few exceptions to this rule, so immediate action is essential.

 • Phone: Contact the Georgia DDS by phone to inquire about the ALR hearing request process.
-The DDS phone number is available on their website.
+The DDS phone number is (678) 413-8400.

-• Mail: You can also send a written request for an ALR hearing by certified mail with return receipt requested.
+• Mail: You can send a written request for an ALR hearing by certified mail with return receipt requested.
 This provides proof that your request was received within the 15-day deadline.
-Send your request to the address specified by the Georgia DDS for ALR hearing requests.
-Check the DDS website for the most up-to-date address.
+Send your request to the Georgia DDS at: 220 Brown Industrial Pkwy Suite 200, Canton, GA 30114.
 Your written request should include:

 • Your full name